Randomized methods for dynamical low-rank approximation: Introduction

 As above mentioned, solving the projected differential equation~\eqref{eq: dlra model} can be numerically ill-conditioned in the presence of small singular values.
 Remember that we do expect to have small singular values since we are interested in problems with good low-rank approximations.
 It is therefore crucial to have methods that are numerically robust to the stiffness induced by small singular values.
 We now give a short overview of the literature on robust numerical methods and some of their applications.

 The projector-splitting integrator~\cite{lubich2014projector} was the first integrator proposed, and its robust convergence was proved in~\cite{kieri2016discretized}.
-The projector-splitting integrator has a backward step and is therefore not suited for parabolic problems, then bases updates and Galerkin (BUG) methods were proposed in~\cite{ceruti2022unconventional,ceruti2022rank,ceruti2024parallel,ceruti2024robust,kusch2024second}.
+To overcome the limitations of the backward step in the projector-splitting integrator, bases updates and Galerkin (BUG) methods were proposed in~\cite{ceruti2022unconventional,ceruti2022rank,ceruti2024parallel,ceruti2024robust,kusch2024second}.
 Higher-order methods based on low-rank explicit Runge--Kutta schemes were proposed in~\cite{kieri2019projection,lam2024randomized,nobile2025robust}, and low-rank exponential Runge--Kutta methods for stiff differential equations are studied in~\cite{carrel2023projected}.
 Low-rank implicit schemes have also been studied in~\cite{nakao2025reduced,yin2023semi,appelo2025robust,sutti2024implicit,rodgers2023implicit}, and a parallel-in-time low-rank integrator based on the parareal algorithm is discussed in~\cite{carrel2023low}.
 Dynamical CUR decomposition techniques have also been proposed in~\cite{donello2023oblique,naderi2024cur,park2025low}, these methods have often less theoretical guarantees but have shown excellent results in practice and seem to be easier to implement and computationally less intensive than DLRA techniques, even though being closely related.
 Many of these methods have natural extensions to higher-dimensional problems with imposed tensor structures such as Tucker, tensor trains (or matrix product states) and tree tensor networks, see for example~\cite{koch2010dynamical,lubich2013dynamical,lubich2018time,ceruti2020time,ceruti2022unconventional,ceruti2023rank,ghahremani2024cross,einkemmer2024hierarchical,ceruti2024parallelTTNs}.